alfredkakuli/capacitor-printer-service/README.md

 # lidta-capacitor-bl-printer

-Print directly to bl printer
+lidta-capacitor-bl-printer is the first free Capacitor solution to fully support print most documents including html with structure and styles to blutooth pos thermal printers without breaking any sweat

-Currently only available for android devices
+## Currently only available for android devices

 ## Install